- ABOUT

 In this stage, the person may start to develop an emotional attachment to alcohol, using it to cope with stress or negative emotions.
 However, they still might not fully recognize the developing dependency.

-This is when the addiction becomes more apparent, and the individual starts to experience both physical and psychological dependence on alcohol.
+This is when the AUD becomes more apparent, and the individual starts to experience both physical and psychological dependence on alcohol.

 Alcohol consumption starts dominating the individual’s life.